 Specifies the domain (the local domain or a trusted domain) in which the specified computer that contains the controller resides.
 If you do not specify this switch, the CLI assumes the local domain.

-This switch is supported on the following operating systems:
+This switch is supported on Windows only.